ayyoubmaul/hadoop-docker/Readme.md

 #### Have fun !

-# Download hadoop binary
+# Download binary
-This Dockerfile build from existing hadoop image but, if you want to download the binary first instead build your own Dockerfile image : https://archive.apache.org/dist/hadoop/common/hadoop-3.3.1/hadoop-3.3.1.tar.gz
+- This Dockerfile build from existing hadoop image but, if you want to download the binary first instead build your own Dockerfile image : https://archive.apache.org/dist/hadoop/common/hadoop-3.3.1/hadoop-3.3.1.tar.gz
+- Download Apache Spark Binary https://downloads.apache.org/spark/spark-3.3.1/

 # Kick-off Cluster
 1. Clone this repos to your project directory, and `cd hadoop-docker`